Maximizing Small Yards: Smart Landscape Design Ideas for Urban Georgia Homes

 With 20 years of experience, Zamora Design and Build specializes in transforming outdoor spaces of all sizes across Kennesaw, Georgia.
 From vertical gardens to custom zoning and efficient layouts, we help urban homeowners make the most of limited yard space with thoughtful, high-impact landscaping solutions tailored to their unique needs.

-A well-lit, brick house at night with landscape lighting illuminating the front steps.
+Brick home at night with outdoor lighting illuminating the front yard and landscaping.

 August 6, 2025